SteadBytes/study/apple-stocks/README.md

   - Max profit by selling at the current iteration price
     - Track minimum price so far to calculate
 - _O(n)_
+- Return 0 if `stock_prices` < 2 elements
+  - Insufficient values to buy and sell
+  - Could raise an exception, however I have chosen to return 0 as a 'null object' pattern implementation